Thr 369 Stagecrafts

 This class is meant to provide you with an understanding of the basic skills needed to work in the field of technical theatre.
 By the end of the class you should be able to build, install, and run a small production.

 Theatre is a collaborative art, requiring an understanding of the work of the other artists in the theatre process and of the wider culture as a whole, which is your source of inspiration.
 Life is also a "collaborative art".
-As part of a liberal arts education, the study of theatre contributes to an understanding of our culture, how it works and how it affects us, and why and how we can affect our larger society.
+As part of a liberal arts education, the study of theatre contributes to an understanding of our culture, how it works and how it affects us, and how we can affect our larger society.
 A liberal arts education thus makes us more effective participants in society.

 QUIZZES: Quizzes will be given at the completion of each unit or sub-unit.
 These quizzes will be given at the beginning of the appropriate class period, so be on time.

 PROJECTS: Several projects are assigned at regular intervals throughout the semester and relate to lecture material.
 These projects are meant to challenge the hands-on skills and creative problem solving capabilities of the student, and will comprise the majority of the final grade.

 - PRODUCTION COMMITMENT: Hands-on experience is vital to learning Stagecrafts, and therefore a production commitment is required.
 This may be fulfilled in one of two ways:

 - a.
 Construction Crew: If your schedule permits, you may sign up for several hours per week for construction work in the scene shop.
 A total of 25 hrs. is required.